Project-Stage-Academy/IoT-Hub-alpha/docs/onboarding.md

 ```
 ## 1) Clone the repository

-Clone the repository and switch to the required branch:
+Clone the repository and navigate to the project directory:
 ```bash
 git clone https://github.com/Project-Stage-Academy/IoT-Hub-alpha.git
 cd IoT-Hub-alpha